St-Isidores-Terminal/.github/README.md

-# .github
-We are an online community for Catholic developers, technologists, and visual media artists.

 # Mission Statement
 We are an online community for Catholic developers, technologists, and visual media artists.
 Our mission is to use our gifts and talents for one common goal: the greater glory of God.
 With our shared faith, interests, hobbies, and talents, we wish to act as a platform for collaboration, feedback, networking, and community projects.